 Maybe there’s another impediment you don’t know about.
 You need to search for those things — and ask your team what they need.
 Whatever the case may be, make sure you’re on the same side of the table, working together.

 KPIs help you tell the story of what’s going on and what happened.
 When it comes to your 1:1s, performance should never come as a surprise.
 And your KPIs should not just be a random number that has no context.

 Every conversation should be grounded in the sales metrics you’ve prioritized, the sales KPIs you’re targeting, and the activities that drive those numbers.
 Then, you can focus on what needs to be improved or what’s going well.

-For example, say you have a sales rep who is doing a great job on number of calls and their target connect rate, but they’re setting up fewer meetings after those conversations than you would expect based on their peers.
+For example, say you have a sales rep who is doing a great job on the number of calls and their target connect rate, but they’re setting up fewer meetings after those conversations than you would expect, based on their peers.

 That’s when it’s up to you to understand how those conversations are going, as we discussed in step one.

 You can start to test and experiment, changing the pitch or the slides, for the next week or next ten conversations, and see if that moves the needle in a positive way.
 If it doesn’t, you can try something else.

 The point is you can easily figure out where you need to optimize your performance and tweak from there so the goal stays achievable and within reach.

 Ultimately, a well-articulated and fully transparent sales metrics strategy can help your whole team work better together.